subfuzion/duet-ai-express-app/README.md

 }
 ```

-## Create a vies directory for ejs templates
+## Create a views directory for ejs templates

 ```
 mkdir views